-Pumping of wells PW-1 and PW-3 began in late November 2012 and continued, with two stops and starts, until 21 December, 2012.
+Pumping of wells PW-1 and PW-3 began in late November 2012 and continued, with two stops and starts, until 21 December 2012.
 Recorded pumping periods and rates (Fig. 5.14) were simulated in the model using MODFLOW module LAK2 (JSAI, 2010), which simulates water level inside the pumping bores in addition to the withdrawal from the aquifer.
-Water-level responses were measured at locations shown on Figure 6.29.
-Measured and simulated aquifer test drawdown and recovery are presented on Figures 6.30 through 6.38.
+Water-level responses were measured at locations shown on Figure 6.30.
+Measured and simulated aquifer test drawdown and recovery are presented on Figures 6.31 through 6.39.

-Figure 6.29.
+Figure 6.30.
 2012 aquifer test pumping and observation locations.

-Measured and simulated drawdown in the pumping wells, PW-1 and PW-3, are shown on Figures 6.30 and 6.31.
+Measured and simulated drawdown in the pumping wells, PW-1 and PW-3, are shown on Figures 6.31 and 6.32.
 Simulated water levels in the well-bore, and in the adjacent aquifer, are shown on both figures.
-The simulated and measured well-bore water levels agree.
+The simulated and measured well-bore water levels agree, although the measured water level in PW-3 shows an unexplained additional decline, late in the pumping period, that is not simulated in the model.
 The difference between well-bore and aquifer water levels characterizes the well losses and pumping efficiency of PW-1 and PW-3.

-Measured and simulated drawdown elsewhere in the well field area, at PW-2, PW-4 and MW-5, are shown on Figures 6.32, 6.33 and 6.34.
-The rapid drawdown and recovery measured in the well field area is reproduced in the model.
+Measured and simulated drawdown elsewhere in the well field area, at PW-2, PW-4, and MW-5, are shown on Figures 6.33, 6.34, and 6.35.
+For unknown local reasons, measured drawdown in PW-2 (Fig. 6.34) is less than simulated, and less than would be expected from the results at PW-2 (Fig. 6.33) and MW-5 (Fig. 6.35).